Our Non-Profit Beginnings

-The transformation of the Maxwell House, from abandoned and trash-strewn building in the 1980s to Western Justice Center headquarters and sought-after meeting space and event venue, is a story of hard work and generous donations of time, expertise and funds.
+The transformation of the Maxwell House and surrounding buildings from abandoned and trash-strewn structures to a robust Nonprofit Campus and sought-after meeting and event space is a story of hard work and generosity.
 A walk through the Maxwell House reveals tributes to the many gracious donors who helped restore this grand space.

 The Ahmanson Foundation Grand Staircase